wuan/blitzortung_apps/content/en/_index.md

 # Introduction

-We are just preparing a documentation and status info website for the [Blitzortung Lightning Monitor](https://play.google.com/store/apps/details?id=org.blitzortung.android.app) app.
+This is the documentation and status info website for the [Blitzortung Lightning Monitor](https://play.google.com/store/apps/details?id=org.blitzortung.android.app) app.

 Please use https://wuan.github.io/bo-upptime/ to track the backend service status.

 If you like to contribute by

-  * reporting a bug
+  * Reporting a bug,
+  * Adding new features,
+  * Fixing bugs,
-  * improving code or
+  * Improving code / documentation, or
-  *   improving localization
+  * Improving localization

 please have a look at the related projects: